TextDeck LogoTextDeck

 Does TextDeck help me write content, or just organize prompts?

-TextDeck organizes and triggers the prompts — it does not call the LLM for you.
+TextDeck organizes and triggers the prompts.
+It does not call the LLM for you.
 You paste the finished prompt into whichever AI you prefer.
 The upside: you are not locked into any one AI service, and your workflow survives when you switch tools.

 Can I share templates with my co-creator or editor?

-Not yet — direct sharing is on the roadmap.
+Not yet.
+Direct sharing is on the roadmap.
 For now you can export/import templates manually, or keep both collaborators synced via iCloud under the same Apple ID.

 Will TextDeck work with Claude, which I prefer for long-form?